espanso/espanso/docs/get-started.md

 ...
 ```

 We're almost there!
 After every configuration change, **espanso must be restarted**.
-Open a terminal and type:
+Recent versions **automatically restart when a file change is detected**, but if you disabled that option, you'll need to do so manually by opening a terminal and typing:

 ```bash
 espanso restart